Paper clay is any clay body to which processed cellulose fiber has been added. Adding paper pulp and other fibers to your clay body can … Read More

 In his popular book Clay: A Studio Handbook, Vince Pitelka defines a clay body as a mixture of clays and other ceramic raw materials formulated to give desired working characteristics.
 Testing is key to figure out the clay body that will work the best for your goals.
 Paul Wandless shares great instructions for figuring out the right pottery clay type for your needs.

 If you’re interested in experimenting with new and interesting ways to work with pottery clay, there is information in these pages covering everything from paper clay to colored clay.
 Gillian Parke even mixes feldspar and molochite into her porcelain clay to create pearl-like eruptions in her surfaces.

 From how to wedge clay, to how to determine clay shrinkage, to tips on throwing porcelain, these archives are filled with the information you need to get the best results in your ceramic art.

-Porcelain is a clay body that draws in many a potter because of its bright white color, translucency, and the … Read More
+Porcelain clay is a clay body that draws in many a potter because of its bright white color, translucency, and … Read More

 Mixing contrasting ceramic stains into a white clay body and then handbuilding with them can lead to some incredible pottery … Read More

 There is an abundance of clay in my area, and I have occasionally thought about making work out of local … Read More